NikJagan/UNICEF_EUR_Group_4_Public/README.md

 5. _Data description.R_ This script produces plots and summaries used to describe the obtained data and get more insights into the dataset used for ML.

-5. _Linear Regression.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.
+6. _Linear Regression.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.

-5. _Random Forest.R_ This script consists of the implementation, training, hyperparametertuning, evaluating of the Random Forest model.
+7. _Random Forest.R_ This script consists of the implementation, training, hyperparametertuning, evaluating of the Random Forest model.

-5. _Posthoc analysis.R_ This script consists of Post-hoc analysis of the Random forest, namely ALE Plots and Shapley values.
+8. _Posthoc analysis.R_ This script consists of Post-hoc analysis of the Random forest, namely ALE Plots and Shapley values.

+9. _days_to_donate.R_ This script allows to build the histogram of amount of days that passed between pledge & online donations used in the methodology section of report.

 ## Recommendations on continuity